Errol Musk: Family life

 In 1979, Musk and his wife Maye divorced.
 In her memoir, Maye characterised her marriage as abusive and alleged Errol had been violent.
 She recounts a time during their divorce when she sought refuge at a neighbour's home after Errol showed up with a knife looking for her.
 After the divorce, Musk repeatedly sued his ex-wife for custody of their children.
 He was briefly married to a woman named Sue.

-In the early 1990s, Errol, then aged 45, married Heide Bezuidenhout, a 25-year-old he described as "one of the best-looking women I've ever seen in my life."
+In the early 1990s, Musk, then aged 45, married Heide Bezuidenhout, a 25-year-old he described as "one of the best-looking women I've ever seen in my life."
 He had two daughters with Bezuidenhout.

 In March 2018, it was reported that Musk had fathered a child with his adult step-daughter, Heide's daughter Jana Bezuidenhout.
-In July 2022, he gave an interview to the tabloid newspaper The Sun, announcing that he and Bezuidenhout had another child.
+In July 2022, he gave an interview to the tabloid newspaper The Sun, announcing that he and Jana Bezuidenhout had another child.
 Musk has a total of seven children, according to People magazine in November 2022.
 He once commented, "The only thing we are on Earth for is to reproduce."

 In 2022, Musk stated he was "not proud" of Elon.
 In 2024, he defended Elon after the latter said that the United Kingdom was heading towards a civil war.
-In January 2025, he defended his son's remarks but also urged people to ignore them.
+In January 2025, he defended Elon's remarks but also urged people to ignore them.

 In September 2025, The New York Times published an article alleging that "a significant factor in Elon Musk's rupture with his father stems from accusations against Errol Musk of child sexual abuse."
 The earliest accusation of abuse came in 1993, when Musk's stepdaughter told relatives that he had touched her inappropriately.